mathesong/bloodstream/README.md

 Note, that we have not provided a config.json file, and so `bloodstream` will simply make use of a default procedure using linear interpolation only, and not make use of any more advanced modelling routines.

-If you would like to make use of a config.json (which can be created using the [web app](https://mathesong.shinyapps.io/bloodstream_config/)) file, then you should place the generated config file into a directory within the BIDS directory named `/path/to/bids_data/code/bloodstream/` and name it with a title beginning with `config_`.
+If you would like to make use of a config.json file (which can be created using the [web app](https://mathesong.shinyapps.io/bloodstream_config/)), then you should place the generated JSON file into a directory within the BIDS directory named `/path/to/bids_data/code/bloodstream/` and name it with a title beginning with `config_`.
 Then you can direct `bloodstream` to this filename as an input argument as follows:

 ```
 docker run -v /path/to/bids_data/:/data/ bloodstream config_pf_bpr.json
 ```

-All outputs from the bloodstream analysis will be located in the `/path/to/bids_data/derivatives` directory.
+Once complete, all outputs from the bloodstream analysis will be located in the `/path/to/bids_data/derivatives` directory.

 <!---
 ## Docker example